-486 9 Patient Information
+9 Patient information

-- 487 The Royal College of Anaesthetists have developed a range of Trusted Information Creator - Kitemark accredited patient information resources that can be accessed from our website, including information on sedation, resources for children and young people and accessible resources.
-Our main leaflets are now translated into more than 20 languages, including Welsh. - 491 Detailed recommendations regarding patient information and consent are described in Guidelines - 492 for the Provision of Anaesthesia Services for the Perioperative Care of Elective and Urgent Care 493 Patients. - Patients should be provided written information (in a format of their choice) specific to the neurosurgical procedure they are planned to undergo explaining the procedure, any preoperative preparation required, risks, benefits and relevant advice in an easy to understand language. - All patients (and relatives where appropriate and relevant) should be fully informed about the planned procedure and be encouraged to be active participants in decisions about their care including the option of doing nothing.8 - 9.3 For patients undergoing diagnostic procedures such as MRI scans, although separate written 502 consent for anaesthesia is not mandatory in the UK, all discussions about sedation and 503 anaesthesia should be documented Discussion should include methods of induction, 504 associated risks, side effects and potential benefits of the procedure.
-It is not the responsibility 505 of the anaesthetist to explain the indications for the procedure.^{55,56} - 9.4 If the patient is planned to be discharged on the same day after their procedure, relevant information should be provided on discharge including contact details for the neurosurgical service.
-Other relevant recommendations for day case anaesthesia outlined in Guidelines for the Provision of Anaesthesia Services for Day Surgery should be followed.57 - 510 5.5 For procedures like awake craniotomies, departments should consider giving patients 511 information in different formats including audio-visual.
-Consideration should be given to offer 512 patients who are anxious about their awake procedure, a prior visit to various areas of 513 operating theatres. - 514 9.6 The possibility of a parent or carer being present at induction and/or during recovery from 515 anaesthesia should be explored where this is considered to be in the best interests of the 516 patient.
+The Royal College of Anaesthetists has developed a range of Irusted Information Creator Kitemark-accredited patient information resources that can be accessed from the RCoA website, including information on sedation, resources for children and young people and accessible resources.
+Our main leaflets are now translated into more than 20 languages, including Welsh.

+Detailed recommendations regarding patient information and consent are described in Guidelines for the Provision of Anaesthesia Services for the Perioperative Care of Elective and Urgent Care Patients.

+- 9.1 Patients should be provided written information (in a format of their choice) specific to the neurosurgical procedure they are planned to undergo, which explains the procedure, any preoperative preparation required, the risks, benefits and relevant advice in an easy to understand language. - 9.2 All patients (and relatives where appropriate and relevant) should be fully informed about the planned procedure and should be encouraged to be active participants in decisions about their care, including the option of doing nothing.8 - 9.3 For patients undergoing diagnostic procedures such as MRI, although separate written consent for anaesthesia is not mandatory in the UK, all discussions about sedation and anaesthesia should be documented.
+Discussion should include methods of induction, associated risks, side effects and potential benefits of the procedure.
+It is not the responsibility of the anaesthetist to explain the indications for the procedure.
+55,56 - 9.4 If the patient is planned to be discharged on the same day after their procedure, relevant information should be provided on discharge, including contact details for the neurosurgical service.
+Other relevant recommendations for daycase anaesthesia outlined in Guidelines for the Provision of Anaesthesia Services for Day Surgery should be followed.

+- 9.5 For procedures such as awake craniotomies, departments should consider giving patients information in different formats including audiovisual.
+Consideration should be given to offering patients who are anxious about their awake procedure a prior visit to various areas of operating theatres. - 9.6 The possibility of a parent or carer being present at induction and/or during recovery from anaesthesia should be explored where this is considered to be in the best interests of the patient.

-517 Areas for future development
+Areas for future development

-- 518 We recommend that further consideration be given to research in the following areas: - 519 development of day case neurosurgery including craniotomies - 520 enhanced recovery for neurosurgical patients - the use of cardio pulmonary exercise testing (CPEX) and other prognostic tools for neurosurgical patients - routine use of echocardiography following subarachnoid haemorrhage - utilisation of anaesthesia associates for provision of neuroanaesthesia services in conjunction with consultants - effectiveness and accuracy of early warning scores in neurosurgical patients - use of virtual preoperative assessment clinics for assessment of long distance patients in tertiary neurosurgical centres - use of retrieval teams to transfer emergency patients - use of pEEG monitors during inter and intrahospital transfer of neurosurgical patients undergoing ventilation of the lungs with neuromuscular blockade. - 532
+We recommend that further consideration be given to research in the following areas:

+- development of daycase neurosurgery, including craniotomies - enhanced recovery for neurosurgical patients - the use of cardiopulmonary exercise testing and other prognostic tools for neurosurgical patients - routine use of echocardiography following subarachnoid haemorrhage - employment of anaesthesia associates for the provision of neuroanaesthesia services in conjunction with consultants - effectiveness and accuracy of early warning scores in neurosurgical patients - use of virtual preoperative assessment clinics for assessment of long-distance patients in tertiary neurosurgical centres - use of retrieval teams to transfer emergency patients - use of processed EEG monitors during inter- and intrahospital transfer for neurosurgical patients undergoing ventilation of the lungs with neuromuscular blockade.

-533 Abbreviations
+Abbreviations

 ACSA Anaesthesia Clinical Services Accreditation

-CCT Certificate of completion of training

 CDG Chapter Development Group

-CPD Continuing professional development
+CPD continuing professional development

-CPR Cardiopulmonary resuscitation

-CQC Care Quality Commission
+CT computed tomography

-EEG Electroencephalography
+EEG electroencephalography

 GMC General Medical Council

-GPAS Guidelines for the provision of anaesthetic services
+GPAS Guidelines for the Provision of Anaesthetic Services

+MR magnetic resonance

-MRI Magnetic resonance imaging
+MRI magnetic resonance imaging

-NACCS Neuro Anaesthesia & Neurocritical Care Society
+NACCS Neuro Anaesthesia and Neurocritical Care Society

-NHS National Health Service

-NICE National Institute for Health and Care Excellence

-pEEG Processed EEG

 RCoA Royal College of Anaesthetists

-RCTs Randomised controlled trials

-SAS Staff grade, associate specialist and specialty doctors

-TIVA Total intravenous anaesthesia

 WHO World Health Organization

-534 Glossary
+Glossary